influxdata/docs-v2/content/influxdb/v2.0/reference/flux/flux-vs-influxql.md

 ## InfluxQL and Flux parity
-Flux is working towards complete parity with InfluxQL and new functions are being added to that end.
+We're continuing to add functions to complete parity between Flux and InfluxQL.
 The table below shows InfluxQL statements, clauses, and functions along with their equivalent Flux functions.

 _For a complete list of Flux functions, [view all Flux functions](/influxdb/v2.0/reference/flux/stdlib/all-functions/)._